cameronhirbodi/ch-design/_posts/portfolio/2021-04-11-honda_ev_cluster.md

 <section>
 <h5>Objective</h5>

 <p>After I personally witnessed the reveal of the Honda Sports EV at the 2017 Tokyo Motor Show, I noticed the concept vehicle did not include an interior.
-Since my imagination began to run with ideas, I decided to build a fully featured instrument panel.
+My imagination began to run with ideas and I decided to build a fully featured instrument cluster.
 This is <bold>not an official work from Honda</bold> and purely a fun and educational exercise I took upon myself.</p>

 <p>I felt an important piece was to incorporate Honda's familiar racing DNA while still allowing clear and legible data for the driver.
 The Honda Sports EV should be fun to drive and the driver should feel at one with it.</p>